 In addition to dental cleanings, routine six-month visits with Precision Dentistry provide several other benefits.
 During your exam, we check your teeth for cavities and spots of demineralization (“pre-cavities,” if you will).
 When we find demineralized enamel, we can apply fluoride to strengthen the tooth and prevent a cavity from forming.
 We also check any previous dental work for potential signs of failure.

 Routine visits are a great one-stop oral health check-in.
 Not only do we clean the teeth, but we also check the gums for signs of gum disease and find out whether any other things in your life might be affecting your oral health.
 Many medical conditions can have oral health effects, and the only way to know whether you are at risk is to consult with a professional.
-Dr. Javod Gol also conducts an oral cancer screening at every visit.
-This includes checking the oral tissues, head, neck, and throat for any spots or lumps that may indicate the start of a cancerous growth.
+Dr. Javod Gol also conducts an oral cancer screening at every visit which includes checking the oral tissues, head, neck, and throat for any spots or lumps that may indicate the start of a cancerous growth.